KalvaNaveen/E-GMAT-SCORE-CHECK/README.md

 `step1`: First run this command `npm install`.
 And that command should run under specific path

-            -ex: `C:\Users\dell\Desktop\e-gmat-mock-test> npm install `
+            ex: C:\Users\dell\Desktop\e-gmat-mock-test> npm install

 this commmand helps to install all the required packages. once the installation is done, just follow step2.

 `step2` :enter this `ng serve --open` command in command(or Terminal) window for to open application and this one runs under dev server. after execute thecommand you can Navigate to `http://localhost:4200/`.